rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-cordova-sdk.md

 {% endhint %}

 {% hint style="success" %}
-As a best practice, make sure `identify` is called at the start of every session or page load for logged-in users, if possible.
-This will ensure all their latest traits are captured.
+As a best practice, we recommend calling `identify` at the start of every session or page load for logged-in users.
+This will ensure all their latest traits are captured in all the subsequent events.
 {% endhint %}

 A sample `identify` call is as shown below: